 • The designer may try to make claims for changes to the design, which could increase project costs.
-In order to address this risk the Project Manager will ensure that the scope and objectives of the scheme are clear before progressing to the design phase.
-This will allow the designer to be procured using a focussed specification.
+In order to address this risk we ensured that the scope and objectives of the scheme were clear before progressing to the design phase.
+This allowed the designer to be procured using a focussed specification.
 If any change requests are submitted by the design consultant they will be robustly challenged by the Project Manager, and the designer will need to justify why the change is required and how the work required varies from that contained in the original specification.